Harry Semels: Career

-Semels appeared in his first film in 1917.
-He began to achieve fame after arriving at Columbia Pictures, appearing in several Three Stooges shorts including Disorder in the Court, Wee Wee Monsieur and Three Little Sew and Sews.
+Semels made his film debut in 1917.
+He appeared in several Three Stooges shorts for Columbia Pictures including Disorder in the Court, Wee Wee Monsieur and Three Little Sew and Sews.
 He also appeared in feature films like Road to Morocco, The Princess and the Pirate and The Kid from Brooklyn.
-A versatile character actor, Semels often appeared as villains, waiters, soldiers, lawyers, et al.
+A versatile character actor, Semels was often cast as villains, waiters, lawyers and soldiers.

 Personal life

 Semels was Jewish and had two children, Ruth and David, who was killed in action during World War II.

 Death

 Semels died of a heart attack on March 2, 1946, in Hollywood, California.
 He was 58 years old.